 - When a user attempts to sign in to Azure AD and enters their password, the password is run through the same MD4+salt+PBKDF2+HMAC-SHA256 process.
 If the resulting hash matches the hash stored in Azure AD, the user has entered the correct password and is authenticated.

-When synchronizing passwords, the plain-text version of your password is not exposed to the password hash synchronization feature, to Azure AD, or any of the associated services.
+- The plain-text form of your password is not available to the password hash synchronisation function, Azure AD, or any of the related services when syncing passwords.

 Password policy considerations